 At the same time that you are invoking these medicinal and metaphysical properties, you are also tapping into the response of the body to the aroma of the oil.

 This is where the olfactory system, which is strongly linked to our deepest subconscious, comes in.
 We can literally tap into our deepest memories through the power of scent.
+We just launched a brand new SG AroMagic essential oils collection, designed to heal the deepest levels of your body, mind, and spirit.
 If you’d like to learn more about the aromatherapy classes I teach, click here.